MANOJRAJPUT2065/MINI_PROJECT01/README.md

 ## Project Overview

-This healthcare system is designed to streamline the management of healthcare services for patients, healthcare professionals, and insurers.
-It provides a secure, user-friendly platform where users can manage their health insurance claims, access their medical records, and interact with healthcare professionals.
-The platform uses blockchain technology to ensure transparency and security in the claims process.
+This healthcare system provides a one-stop solution for managing healthcare services, including health insurance claims, patient profiles, doctor verification, and health data management.
+The system integrates with blockchain for enhanced security and transparency in the claims process and allows users to interact with healthcare professionals in real time via an AI-powered chatbot.

+### The platform includes:

+- A user-friendly interface for patients, insurers, and admins.
+- Real-time claim tracking, document management, and notifications.
+- Blockchain-powered health insurance claims and medical record verification.

+---

-### Key Features
+## Key Features

 - **User Management**:
   - Registration, login, and authentication for patients, insurers, and admins using JWT and MetaMask for blockchain-based authentication.

 - **Health Insurance Management**:
-  - Users can view and manage their health insurance plans, submit claims, track claim status, and download reports.
+  - Users can view and manage health insurance plans, file claims, track claim status, and view/download reports.

 - **Blockchain Integration**:
-  - Blockchain-based insurance claims for added transparency and security.
+  - Blockchain-based insurance claims and doctor verifications for added transparency and security.
-  - Ethereum integration to verify insurance claims, doctor verifications, and appointments.

 - **Dashboards**:
-  - **Patient Dashboard**: Access personalized health information, claim statuses, recent activities, and more.
+  - **Patient Dashboard**: Manage health records, track claims, view notifications, and access real-time updates.
-  - **Insurer Dashboard**: Manage claims, policies, and view analytics for claim submissions.
+  - **Insurer Dashboard**: Process claims, manage policies, and view claim-related analytics.
-  - **Admin Dashboard**: Oversee users, insurance policies, claims, and system settings.
+  - **Admin Dashboard**: Monitor and manage users, insurance policies, claims, and system settings.

 - **Real-time Chatbot**:
-  - AI-powered chatbot for answering health-related queries and assisting patients with basic medical information.
+  - AI-powered chatbot assists users with health-related queries and insurance-related information.

 - **Secure Health Data**:
-  - End-to-end encryption to ensure data privacy and security for all users.
+  - Data is encrypted to ensure privacy and security for all users, including sensitive health information and insurance details.

 - **Responsive UI**:
-  - Designed to work seamlessly across devices, including mobile and desktop.
+  - The platform is designed to be fully responsive, ensuring smooth user experience across devices (mobile and desktop).

 ---